Locarno: The Canton of Ticino

 To break the conservative hegemony of the late 19th century, the Social Democrats, allied with the Liberals in 1916 elections.
 They succeeded to a majority in the city government (which then consisted of nine members, but in 1987 was limited to seven), which they kept in the following decades.

 In the 19th century, the population in Locarno grew noticeably compared to neighbouring communities.
 As early as 1836, the immigrant population was over 16% of the population.
 Between 1860 and 1880, the population fell slightly mainly because of emigration to California.
-In the following decades, the growth rates were below those of other population centers of the canton, which, unlike Locarno, benefited directly from the Gotthard railway.
+In the following decades, the growth rates were below those of other population centres of the canton, which, unlike Locarno, benefited directly from the Gotthard railway.

 In 1816, the special rights and title of the old mother church of San Vittore in Muralto went over to S. Antonio Abate.
 In 1863, snow collecting on the roof of the church caused the vault to collapse, killing 40 people.
-The citizens collective or borghesi lacked the resources to repair the church.
+The citizens' collective or borghesi lacked the resources to repair the church.
 Therefore, in 1866, the ownership and maintenance of the churches of S. Antonio and S. Maria in Selva were given to the town as a whole.
 For financial reasons, the collapsed church was not completely repaired.
 Only the façade and central vault were rebuilt and the choir was expanded.

-Between 1863 and '74, church of San Francesco had to be used for services, and after 1798, the Assemblies of the neighbourhoods, the city and the county were held in the church.
+Between 1863 and '74, the church of San Francesco had to be used for services, and after 1798, the Assemblies of the neighbourhoods, the city and the county were held in the church.
 In 1814, the church of San Francesco was secularized and the Franciscans had to leave.
 The church and convent served from 1821 until 1827 as the State Government offices.
 From 1848 to 1863, the church was closed for worship, and in 1874 it was converted into a barracks and a salt storage.
 In 1924, it was converted back into a church and used by Benedictines for Catholic services delivered in the German language.
 The Jesuits took over this task from 1947 until 1992.
 The monastery was secularized in 1848, and after the 1893–94 renovation, it housed the first high school.
 Then in 1930, it was used for teacher training.

 Modern Locarno

-Between 1935 and '92, the newspaper, L'Eco di Locarno was printed in Locarno.
+Between 1935 and '92, the newspaper L'Eco di Locarno was printed in Locarno.
 In 1992, it merged with the official newspaper of the Liberal party Il dovere to create the daily newspaper La Regione.
 Since 1987, the only German language newspaper in Ticino, the Tessiner Zeitung, is published three times each week in Locarno.